kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

 ```
 ![Alt text](../screenshots/terminal_0.png)

 Next, close the terminal tab and go back to the dashboard.
 You should see a new folder, "aws-ml-iot-lab".
+You can close it by simply closing the browser tab that was opened.

 ![Alt text](../screenshots/jupyter_dashboard_2.png)